A Century of Understanding Consciousness

 The foundation's name honors Gruben, the Swiss valley where Diana experienced her spiritual awakening and where her grandmother's farm still stands.
 This sanctuary near Gstaad has long inspired writers, thinkers, and philosophers.

 Among them was Jiddu Krishnamurti, who visited the Saanen-Gstaad valley annually for 25 years.
-His daily notes capture Gruben's profound influence: "I walked toward Gruben in the early morning, then did letters, and errands in the village."
+His daily notes capture Gruben's influence: "I walked toward Gruben in the early morning, then did letters, and errands in the village."

 From Consciousness to Community

-When Diana witnessed people in Newport transform from addiction and trauma to serving their communities, she understood what her ancestors had discovered through research: healing happens from the inside out.
+When Diana witnessed people in Newport transform from addiction and trauma to serving their communities, she understood what her ancestors discovered through research: healing happens from the inside out.